maximbaz/wluma/README.md

 - Alpine Linux: [wluma](https://pkgs.alpinelinux.org/packages?name=wluma) (from Alpine Edge; it will be available in stable branches since Alpine v3.16)
 - Arch Linux: [wluma](https://aur.archlinux.org/packages/wluma/) or [wluma-git](https://aur.archlinux.org/packages/wluma-git/)
 - NixOS: [wluma](https://search.nixos.org/packages?channel=unstable&show=wluma&from=0&size=50&sort=relevance&type=packages&query=wluma)
-- Pre-compiled [Github release artifact](https://github.com/maximbaz/wluma/releases) (it is linked against Vulkan ICD loader, which you must install, and the latest available `glibc`, which might not work on your machine if your version is too old)
 - Build the app yourself using the instructions below and install it via `sudo make install`

 ## Build